"Sleeping Bear and Her Children"

 **Poetry by Simone McLeod.

-- Wedding ring set "Noozhekwa-manidoo" ("Spirit Of The She-Bear"), overlay 14K yellow and red gold on 14K warm yellow gold and 14K palladium white gold and red gold on 14K warm yellow gold.
+- Storytelling ring set "Noozhekwa-manidoo" ("Spirit Of The She-Bear"), overlay 14K yellow and red gold on 14K warm yellow gold and 14K palladium white gold and red gold on 14K warm yellow gold.

-- Digitized pen-and-ink drawing by Zhaawano Giizhik: Ajijaak Nagamon (Song of the Big Sandhill Crane") (2022).
+- Pen-and-ink drawing by Zhaawano Giizhik: Ajijaak Nagamon (Song of the Big Sandhill Crane") (2022).

 - Crayon drawing on paper by Simone McLeod: detail of "Twins in Sweat Lodge Womb" (2013).